Frequently Asked Questions about Hyaluronic Acid Fillers (HAF)

 A: Immediately after the treatment, you can expect slight redness, swelling, tenderness or an itching sensation in the treated area.
 This is a normal result of the injection.
 The discomfort is temporary and generally disappears in a few days.
 After lip treatment, the lip(s) may become swollen and look somewhat uneven.
 This can persist for a few days (up to a week).
 If the discomfort continues, or the swelling doesn't subside in a few days please contact Dr. McCauliffe.

-Q: Q: Are touch-ups necessary?
+Q: Are touch-ups necessary?

 Q: What precautions will I need to take before and after my treatment with a HAF?